The Long Lost Chapter

 Acts 29:5 "And much people were gathered together from the towns and villages, and the hill country; for they had heard of the conversion of the apostle, and the many miracles which he had wrought."

 During the Assyrian activity, this report is accurate, in that respect.
-Keep in mind that the House of Israel was never lost to God, she was never divorced, was was the House of Israel, as is recorded in Hosea, as well as many other places.
+Keep in mind that the House of Israel was never lost to God.
 Matthew 10:5, 6; "These twelve Jesus sent forth, and commanded them, saying, "Go not into the way of the Gentiles, and into any city of the Samaritans enter ye not:" "But go rather to the lost sheep of the house of Israel."
 They were never lost to God, but only to themselves.
 God said He would scatter them, and He used the Assyrian to accomplish this.

 Acts 29:6 "And Paul preached mightily in Spain, and great multitudes believed and were converted, for they perceived he was an apostle sent from God."

 The lost tribes knew from the Scripture that a Messiah was promised, and Paul preached the fulfillment of that Scripture.

 Acts 29:7 "And they departed out of Spain, and Paul and his company finding a ship in Armorica sailed unto Britain, they went therein, and passing along the South coast they reached a port called Raphinus."

 "Raphinus" is the Roman name for "Sandwich", in Kent England.
 In Saxon times there was an old house that was called the "house of the Apostles".
 Tradition has it that Paul was one of those apostles that stayed there.